-The Commonwealth's general fund had an unassigned fund deficit of \$134.9 million at the end of fiscal year 2020, which was a slight increase of 0.489% over the prior year.
-The CNMI has operated at a deficit since 1984 as the territory historically spent more than it collected in revenue.
-Since the territory has had little cash to spare due to the operating deficit, the commonwealth has historically foregone funding its retirement requirements; as a result, CNMI's pension fund remains heavily underfunded.
-The commonwealth had a net pension liability of \$470.4 million and a funded status of 19.85% at the end of fiscal 2012.
+The commonwealth's general fund had an unassigned fund deficit of \$134.9 million at the end of fiscal year 2020, a slight increase of 0.489% over the prior year.
+CNMI has operated at a deficit since 1984, as the territory historically has spent more than it has collected in revenue.
+Since the territory has had minimal spare revenue due to the operating deficit, the commonwealth has historically foregone funding its retirement requirements; as a result, CNMI's pension fund remains heavily underfunded.
+The commonwealth had a net pension liability of \$470.4 million and a funded status of 19.85% at the end of fiscal 2021.